 Chop the tofu into small cubes or triangles (any shape will do) and add to a bowl.

-- It only takes about 5 minutes to pan fry tofu.
+It only takes about 5 minutes or so!
 I like to cut it in triangles so you only need to cook it on two sides.
 Cook it for about two minutes on one side, flip, cook for two more minutes and then coat in the sauce.

 Try these next!

-Lastly, if you make this sesame tofu, don’t forget to tag me on instagram so I can see your creation!
-Leave a comment and rating below and let me know how they turn out!
+If you make this recipe, don’t forget to tag me on instagram so I can see your creation!
+Leave a comment and rating below and let me know how it turns out!

 - Remove the tofu from the package and drain excess liquid.
 Press it between a towel using a hard object (tea pot or books work well) for at least 10 minutes.